animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth-2.md

 Everything includes everything, not just peace and bliss — also suffering, extreme suffering, pain, and torment.
 To escape from that, Everything had to not be Everything.
 Even without the existence of causality, suffering is a teleology.
 And within Everything, is everything, including the ability to not be Everything.

 However, for Everything to choose to be something specific would be a very specific sacrifice, except in one case that requires no necessary loss of Everything's generality: Anything.
-“Anything” is the best of all possible transitions, since it sacrifices no possibilities, but eliminates the necessity of the suffering.

 Everything $\rightarrow$ Anything.